Scan multiple photos then split, crop and straighten them automatically

 - Go to %AppData%\Chimera (paste this into the address bar of File Explorer or your Start Menu/Run input box)

 - Delete the folder AutoSplitter with all its contents

 - Restart AutoSplitter

-This issue will be fixed in version 1.7.5.
+This issue has been fixed in version 1.7.5.